|

 Ngaire Woods

-Ngaire Woods is a Member of the Academic and Policy Board.
-She is Director of the Global Economic Governance Programme, a Fellow in Politics and International Relations at University College, Oxford, and a Senior Research Associate of Oxford's International Development Centre, Queen Elizabeth House.
+Relations, Director of the Global Economic Governance Programme, a Fellow in Politics and International Relations at University College, Oxford, and a Senior Research Associate of Oxford's International Development Centre, Queen Elizabeth House.
 Dr. Woods is also a member of the Commonwealth Secretariat Expert Group on Democracy and Development and member of the Latin American Trade Network.
 Dr. Woods is on the editorial board of the series Cambridge Studies in International Relations and on the advisory boards of many journals.
 Her research interests include international relations, global economic governance, the challenges of globalisation, and the role of international institutions such as the IMF, the World Bank, and the WTO, on which she has extensively published.

 For more